What Is Click Fraud and is Click Fraud Illegal? Part 1 Investigation

 Click fraud can benefit multiple parties, including competitors, publishers, and attribution networks.
 The different methods of producing these fraudulent clicks are commonly used in either click fraud software that automates these clicks or by click farms.

 Publishers are the first most obvious perpetrators of click fraud.
 Publishers benefit from falsely inflated clicks.
 Additionally, many free sites, such as news sites and social media sites that do not follow a kind of subscription model, are monetized by advertisements.
 In many cases, sophisticated or simplistic forms of click fraud software might be used to automate these fraudulent clicks.
 A recent example of ad fraud that was used to boost website revenue was committed by The Business Times of India.
 They were caught twice, falsely inflating website views to increase advertising revenue.
-While this is not click fraud, it shows the benefits that advertisers gain from fraudulently increasing advertising traffic.
+While this is not a click fraud, it shows the benefits that advertisers gain from fraudulently increasing advertising traffic.

 Attribution networks can also benefit from click fraud.
 Although we are not at all purporting that attribution networks directly commit any ad fraud or click fraud, they are the essential auditor that allows these fraudsters to be paid.
 Furthermore, attribution networks are monetized via the volume of traffic they analyze.
 The more traffic, the more revenue generated.
 Therefore, attribution networks have little direct financial incentive to stop ad fraud, including click fraud.
 Consequently, it is important to discuss with your attribution network, what steps they’re taking to prevent ad fraud on their end and to maintain the constant cat and mouse game of ever-evolving ad fraud techniques.